fellowchap-samuel/dialog-box/README.md

 puts str.to_s
 # print out the selected file's path
-# it can be very usefull in some windows project
+# it can be very helpful in some windows project
 ```

 <br>